 There was a ripple of excitement on the Internet last week.
-There’s a writer at The Takeout named Gwen, and she was recently at her friend Julie’s, looking at Julie’s old family recipes.
-She noticed several recipes by a unknown someone named “Buggy”.
+There’s a writer at The Takeout named Gwen, and recently she went through her friend Julie’s old family recipes.
+She noticed several 70s casserole classic recipes by someone named “Buggy”.
 Buggy had a recipe for a burrito-style beef casserole; it intrigued Gwen, so she shared it with everyone.
 People on message boards, Reddit and Facebook picked up on the recipe… so I decided to give it a try.

 The recipe is at the link, but it’s pretty damn simple: brown a pound of ground beef; when done, drain, add taco seasoning and water per the package instructions.
 While that’s going on, mix a 16 oz. can of refried beans, a cup of Bisquick\Pancake mix and ¼ to ½ cup of water in a large bowl.
 Make an even layer of the bean & Bisquick mix in a greased 9-10″ pie plate or oven-proof skillet.
 When the beef is done, pour it over the bean & Bisquick layer.
 Then pour a 15.5 oz jar of your favorite salsa over that, then top with your favorite shredded cheese.
 Bake at 350F for around 30 minutes.